To capture an influencer’s attention and set your campaigns up for success, you need to create a great influencer marketing brief.

-With a brief, influencers will be clear on what you want to achieve in your collaborations, so there won’t be any confusion over what you expect.
+A brief can also function as an influencer contract.
+This means that influencers will be clear on what you want to achieve in your collaborations, so there won’t be any confusion over what you expect.
 It’ll also create a smoother collaboration process for both you and the influencer, since they’ll be able to reference the brief to review your guidelines easily.

 Influencers can create content that meets your objectives.

 If influencers understand your goals, they can use their skills to create content that helps you reach them.
 They’ll be able to alter the message they share with their followers depending on what you want to achieve.